 Either way, you’re staying in one of the most walkable, beautiful, and well-connected parts of Mexico City.
 The real mistake would be staying somewhere generic when these two options exist.

 Planning a longer stay?
-See monthly apartments in Mexico City for portfolio-wide options, Roma Norte furnished apartments for our commercial landing, the Roma Norte neighborhood guide for on-the-ground context, and 7 best coffee shops in Roma Norte for remote work when you are ready to plan workdays outside the apartment.
+See monthly apartments in Mexico City for portfolio-wide options, furnished apartments in Roma Norte for our commercial landing, the Roma Norte neighborhood guide for on-the-ground context, and 7 best coffee shops in Roma Norte for remote work when you are ready to plan workdays outside the apartment.